tisztamo/js-training/language.md

       error: function (xhr, status, error) {...}
     });
 ```
-  - Using error object as first parameter of the callback, like Node.js
+  - Using error object as the first parameter of the callback, like Node.js

 ```
     db.fetch(query, function(err, result) {